I get a lot of questions about the Himalayan Salt Lamp:

 Who cares?
 Who wants more “negative” anything?
 Sounds like a bad thing because I’m saying “negative ions”, right?

-Well, It’s not a bad thing at all, Chick Pea. 😉
+Well, It’s not a bad thing at all. 😉

 Negative ions are actually something that we need to help balance ourselves because we are bombarded with positive ions, especially from the electronics we’re surrounded by all day long.
-Having more negative ions in your environment actually has beneficial biochemical effects for us.
+Having more negative ions in your environment actually has beneficial biochemical effects for us and does a great job de-stressing us.

 The goal is to have a balance of both negative + positive ions.
-Not an overabundance of positive ions…which is how many of us now live.
+Not an overabundance of positive ions… which is how many of us now live today.

 - relieve stress